Your Guide to Buying Property in Porto, Portugal

 Bank Account: Opening a Portuguese bank account simplifies payments and ongoing expenses.

-If you plan to finance your purchase, Portuguese banks offer mortgages to foreigners, typically covering up to 70% of the property value.
+If you plan to finance your purchase, Portuguese banks offer mortgages to foreigners.
+They typically cover up to 70% of the property value.
 Interest rates are competitive but vary based on your credit profile and loan term.

 Find a Reliable Real Estate Agent